 Lighting and temperature regulation

-In their natural environment, painted turtles take in a large amount of sunlight throughout the day, which is vital for getting vitamin D. If your turtle will be living indoors, you’ll need to supplement this with lighting, both incandescent — which is used to heat the tank and should be set up over basking areas — and florescent, for overall enclosure lighting.
+In their natural environment, painted turtles take in a large amount of sunlight throughout the day, which is vital for getting vitamin D. If your turtle will be living indoors, you’ll need to supplement this with lighting, both incandescent (which is used to heat the tank and should be set up over basking areas) and fluorescent, for overall enclosure lighting.
 An ultraviolet light is also highly recommended for painted turtles to help your turtle with the synthesis of vitamin D.

 Besides basking spots, painted turtles will need a private space to hide away and feel safe.
 This can be created with fake or real plants underwater, but make sure that your turtle cannot get stuck and drown.
 Check that they can easily climb out of the water to their warm basking spot.

 Painted turtles don’t need much to be happy and healthy.
 That said, you’ll want their enclosure to mimic their wild habitat and look as natural as possible.
 Turtle-safe plants are a great addition, along with flat rocks, driftwood, and pebbles.
-Make sure the substrate that you use is large enough that your turtle cannot swallow it, as this can cause digestive issues — very fine gravel-type substrates should be avoided.
+Make sure the substrate is large enough that your turtle cannot swallow it, as this can cause digestive issues.
+Very fine gravel-type substrates should be avoided.